Constrained Density Matching and Modeling for Cross-lingual Alignment of Contextualized Representations: Contextualized Alignment

-Aiming for considering density estimation (modeling) on both $P_X$ and $P_Y$, we perform a dual form of density matching based on JS divergence.
+To consider density estimation (modeling) on both $P_X$ and $P_Y$, we perform a dual form of density matching based on JS divergence.
 We omit the definition for simplicity.
 In \S\ref{sec:results}, we refer to the above described approach as Real-NVP.